 Infographic: How can countries strengthen their measures to tackle industrial pollution?

 An increasing number of countries use BAT as a tool to establish evidence-based environmental permit conditions for industrial installations, in order to prevent and control industrial pollution, and thus to ensure a high level of human health and environmental protection.
 BAT are state-of-the-art techniques that are developed at a scale that enables implementation under economically and technically viable conditions.

 Countries spend significant resources on designing, developing and implementing policies for BAT-based permitting.
 Therefore, there is an added value in sharing experience, knowledge and best practices on this topic amongst OECD member and partner countries.
 The OECD’s BAT project has so far resulted in the following publications:

-The overall objective of the project is to assist governments to implement policies and practices that embody BAT (or similar concepts) to prevent and control industrial pollution, and to contribute to progress towards achieving the Sustainable Development Goals (SDGs).
+The overall objectives of the OECD’s BAT project are to assist governments to implement policies and practices that embody BAT (or similar concepts) to prevent and control industrial pollution, and to contribute to progress towards achieving the Sustainable Development Goals (SDGs).